 Known as “The Runner”, many staff have heard the sounds of running on the platform after the station has shut, but they’ve never managed to catch the nimble-footed mover.

 A young woman is also said to haunt the station.
 Boarding a Northern-bound train, staff and passengers have noticed this apparition.
 When the doors close, the figure is nowhere to be seen.

-For even more terrifying tales from London, check out these ghost stories that are sure to keep you up at night.
+For even more terrifying tales from the London Underground and London, check out these ghost stories that are sure to keep you up at night.